Chapter 9 : Surprises

 Tara laughed.
 “Yes, I’ve heard plenty of stories about that…”

 “Shall we go down to dinner?”
 Mandy asked.

 We left through the portrait hole and went down on our way to the Great Hall.
 At the entrance Mandy and I hesitated, glancing over at the Slytherin table.

 “Come on, join us over here today,” said Lily, and so we all walked to the Gryffindor table.

 Dinner was the most enjoyable it had been in a long time.
-Lily was one of the most popular girls at Hogwarts, and all of her friends who sat with us at dinner were equally friendly to us.
+Lily was such a friendly person, and all of her friends who sat with us at dinner were equally nice to us.
 Afterwards I worked on Ancient Runes with Lily, but then I had to race back to the Slytherin common room before any prefects would catch me out after curfew.
 Upon reaching my dormitory, I collapsed on my bed and tossed my bag carelessly onto the floor.